Batchelor Cornerflow Example#

 The behavior of the scaling test will strongly depend on the computational resources available on the machine where this notebook is run.
 In particular when the website is generated it has to run as quickly as possible on github, hence we limit our requested numbers of processors, size of the problem (ne and p) and number of calculations to average over (number) in the default setup of this notebook.

-For comparison we provide the output of this notebook using ne = 256, p = 1 and number = 10 in Figure 2.4.2 generated on a dedicated machine using a local conda installation of the software.
+For comparison we provide the output of this notebook using ne = 256, p = 1 and number = 10 in Figure 2.4.2 generated on a dedicated machine with a local conda installation of the software.

 Figure 2.4.2 Scaling results for a direct solver with ne = 256, p = 1 averaged over number = 10 calculations using a local conda installation of the software on a dedicated machine.